SynthIPD: training-free synthetic individual patient data generation: Simulation studies and evaluations

 where $\mathbbm{1}(\cdot)$ is the indicator function.
 The individual hazard function is then defined as $\lambda(t\mid A_i=a,\vX_i)= \lambda_a(t)\,\exp(\log(1.8)X_{i,1} + \log (0.5)X_{i,2})$.

-CASE 1 examines the popular cox model, CASE 2 studies the acceleration failure time model, under which the cox assumption is violated.
+CASE 1 examines the popular Cox model, CASE 2 studies the accelerated failure time (AFT) model, under which the Cox assumption is violated.
 CASE 3 investigates a complex scenario where there is a cross-over in survival time, i.e., the KM plots for the two treatment groups intersect at one or more time points.
 For each case, the censoring times will be generated by an exponential distribution such that the censoring rate is between $30\%-50\%$.

-Table \ref{tab:results for sim} reports the mean of the evaluation metrics $\widehat{\text{NAUC}},\widehat{\text{KS}},\mathcal{L}_m$ and $\mathcal{L}_{\tHR}$ discussed over $100$ repetitions across both margins $X_{i,1},X_{i,2}$ and strata $(X_{i,1},X_{i,2})$.
-The small magnitude of NAUC (resp.
-K-S distance) indicates the KM curves for true IPD and synthIPD are close on average (resp. on average in the worst case scenario).
-For each case, the $\mathcal{L}_m,\mathcal{L}_{\tHR}$ are also low on average, which implies SynthIPD generates data with similar properties as the true IPD.
-Additionally, A KM graphic comparison for CASE 2 is presented in Appendix \ref{app:additional simulation}.
+Additionally, we visualize the KM uncertainties of our method for CASE 1 in Figures \ref{fig:km overlay} and its discussions.

+In Table \ref{tab:results for sim}, we observe that the standard deviation of \(\bar{\mathcal{L}}_{\tHR}(\tilde{d}_n)\) is relatively large compared to its mean (\(10^{-4}\) vs. \(10^{-3}\)).
+This variability primarily arises because the total number of loss updates \(H\) limits the optimization, causing some simulations to terminate before the \(\mathcal{L}_{\tHR}\) value has fully converged.
+For instance, among the 100 repetitions of \(X_{i,1}\) in Case~1, more than 90 runs achieve \(\mathcal{L}_{\tHR}\) at level of \(10^{-4}\) or lower, while a small proportion still yield losses in the range of \(10^{-3}\) to \(10^{-2}\) which will increase the standard deviation.
+Increasing \(H\) would further reduce this variability by allowing additional optimization updates and more complete convergence.
+Nonetheless, even with the current setting, an HR loss below 0.01 already represents a sufficiently accurate reconstruction for practical purposes.

+To visualize the uncertainty of Cov-Generation over $100$ repetitions, we create a fixed grid of $300$ equally-spaced time points from $0$ to the maximum observed time.
+Then, a survival probability matrix of dimension $100\times 300$ with rows $\hat{S}_1(t_j|x_1,a),\ldots, \hat{S}_{100}(t_j|x_1,a)$ is constructed, where $\hat{S}_r(t_j|x_1,a)$ is the survival probability at time $t_j$ of the $r$th repetition for covariate $x_1$ and arm $a$.
+For each time point, we extract the $2.5\%,25\%,75\%,97.5\%$ percentile of the survival function together with the mean.
+The results are summarized and reported in Figures \ref{fig:km overlay}, \ref{fig:scatter box plot}.

+The reported lines in Figure \ref{fig:km overlay} can be viewed as a sufficiently smoothed approximation of the KM curves, averaged over $100$ repetitions.
+One can observe that the method is stable across multiple runs and $|\Delta \hat{S}(t)|$ is small for most of the time points except at the tails.
+In Figure \ref{fig:scatter box plot}, the NAUC and KS distance for each run under CASE 1 using $f\equiv 0$ are reported as distinct data points.
+Most results lie in a good range, indicating very low difference between SynthIPD and the truth.
+There are several cases where the KS distance is $30\%$ off for $X_1=1,a=1$.
+This is due to the estimation error at the tail of KM curves, which will make large impact to the KS statistic even there is only a limited number of discrepancies.